Beyoncé’s mom slams ‘stupid narrative’ that singer lightened her skin: ‘I’m sick of you losers’

 “Duh, she wore silver hair to match her silver dress as a fashion statement, clown… ‘ALIEN Superstar ‘duh!” she continued.

-Tina then slammed a person, she said, was tied to TMZ who tried to reach out for comment from Queen Bey’s hairstylist Neal Farinah.
+Tina Knowles then slammed a person, she said, who was tied to TMZ who tried to reach out for comment from Queen Bey’s hairstylist, Neal Farinah.

 “This white woman felt so entitled to discuss her blackness.
 What’s really most disappointing is that some Black people, yes you bozos, that’s on social media.
 Lying and faking and acting like you’re so ignorant that you don’t understand that Black women have worn platinum hair since the Etta James days,” she explained.
 “I just went and looked at all the beautiful talented Black celebrities who have worn platinum hair and it has been just about every one of them at one time or another.
 Are they all trying to be white?”